MetaMask/metamask-docs/wallet/how-to/use-sdk/unity.md

 # Use MetaMask SDK with Unity

-You can import MetaMask SDK into your Unity game to enable users to easily connect to their MetaMask Mobile wallet.
+You can import MetaMask SDK into your [Unity](https://unity.com/) game to enable users to easily connect to their MetaMask Mobile wallet.
-The MetaMask Unity SDK supports macOS, Windows, Linux, IOS, Android, and WebGL.
+The MetaMask Unity SDK supports macOS, Windows, Linux, iOS, Android, and WebGL.

 ## How it works